-You know the saying: “That which does not kill us makes us stronger.”
+You know the saying: “What doesn’t kill you makes you stronger.”
 It comes up a lot when life doesn’t go your way.
-The idea is that although your suffering is awful, there is a silver lining to it: it will make you wiser about the world and more resilient in the face of misfortune.
+The idea is that although your suffering is awful, there is a silver lining to it: it will make you wiser and more resilient in the face of misfortune.
 You’ll be like a phoenix rising from the ashes!
 Like a diamond that shines under the pressure of your circumstances!
 Like a butterfly emerging from its chrysalis, ready to spread its wings!

 Now there is some truth to this notion.
 Suffering can make you braver, more self-aware, more loving and kind.
 Partly that is because pain can teach you that the universe does not revolve around you.
 It can show you that you had an unrealistic view of your abilities and your control over your life, and give you the opportunity to empathize with others who weather similar storms.

 The truth is that you have work to do and choices to make.
-Every tiny little decision, from resisting the urge to grumble under your breath, to showing up to important events you don’t feel like attending, to opening up to your close friends about what you’re really feeling, is part of the healing process; and I am afraid that becoming stronger along the way is neither simple or automatic.
+Every tiny little decision, from resisting the urge to grumble under your breath, to showing up to important events you don’t feel like attending, to opening up to your close friends about what you’re really feeling, is part of the healing process; and I am afraid that it is neither simple or automatic.
 Suffering is an arduous, uphill climb.
 So often you want to drop to the ground and weep, shut out the world, stop doing what you know is right, and take a different path that seems easier but which in reality will make you a monster.